uf-mil/mil/docs/software/getting_started.md

 1. Click "Continue" - this will launch the virtual machine and begin the installation process.

 1. After some time, you should see the Linux boot menu.
 Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
+You can proceed with all default configuration options in the Ubuntu setup page, as you've already partitioned your disk.

+1. Ubuntu will take some time to install.
+Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

+#### Option 4: Using UTM on macOS

+[UTM](https://mac.getutm.app/) is a popular open-source virtualization software for macOS.
+It is free, but will provide less performance and support between your host Mac and the VM.

+1. Download UTM, linked above.
+If you use Homebrew, you can install UTM with `brew install utm --cask`.

+1. Download the appropriate `.iso` file for your computer, linked above.
+Macs using an M-series processor should install the ARM64 disk image, not the AMD64.

+1. Click the "+" button to create a new virtual machine, and choose "Virtualize."
+   Next, choose "Linux."

+1. Under "Boot ISO Image", choose the disk image you downloaded earlier.

+1. Allocate half of your computer's memory to your VM.
+For example, if you have a 16GB computer, then allocate 8GB to the VM.
+Allocate half of your computer's CPU cores.
+For example, if you use a quad-core computer, then allocate two cores to the VM.
+Enable hardware acceleration with OpenGL.

+1. Allocate 50GB of space to your VM.
+If you don't have too much space left on your computer, you can allocate less, but do not go below 30GB.
+If you'd like to clean up space on your computer, click the Apple logo in the top left corner of your Mac, choose "About This Mac", head to "Storage", and then click "Manage."

+1. Click "Save."
+Before starting the VM, go into the control panel of the VM using the options button in the top right.
+In "Display," enable "Retina Mode."

+1. Now, click the play button on your VM to turn the VM on!

+1. After some time, you should see the Linux boot menu.
+Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
 You